ayefries/IPTV/README.md

 # IPTV
-Various IPTV channels I find
+Various IPTV channels I find.
 If it's not enough for you, move on.
 This list prefers quality, and not quantity.

 ## Channel organisation / tvg groups
 **🇲🇪 / 🇪🇺 / 🌍 Section 1**: